 What temperature can Guinea Pigs go outside?

-- Guinea Pigs like outside temperatures of between 15 degrees and 26 degrees Celsius.
+- Guinea Pigs like temperatures of between 18 to 23 degrees Celsius.

 - If it gets hotter than 26 degrees, your piggy could get heatstroke.